Skip to main content

 The second was Databricks, with Unity Catalog as the governance layer for permissions and connectivity into other Azure resources — the Databricks-recommended pattern.
 Both stacks are deployed entirely through Bicep, nothing manual, and I still own day-to-day support for both teams.

-Self-service data access
+Self-service data and operations portal

 AKS to Cilium migration (in flight)